prajwalsuvarna/prajwalsuvarna.github.io/README.md

-# My portfolio
+# portfolio
-A responsive static portfolio website created using HTML,CSS and Javascript.
+A responsive static portfolio website created using HTML,CSS and Javascript .